titu1994/tfdiffeq/README.md

 pip install .[tests]  # for cpu testing
 ```

- - Tensorflow 1.12.0 or above.
+ - Tensorflow 1.12.0 or above / TF 2.
 Prefereably TF 2.0 when it comes out, as the entire codebase *requires* Eager Execution.
  - matplotlib
  - numpy
  - scipy (for tests)